8 parts of speech definitions and examples

 • The army protects their homeland.

-• Iron is beneficial for human life.
+• Iron is beneficial for our daily life.

 • Honesty is a good virtue.